thehenchnerd

 It should be evident that you can create very demanding sessions of HIIT no-equipment home cardio workouts and scale them according to your fitness level and age.
 Please don’t think you must work out for long durations to become exceptionally fit, or that complex equipment is needed to get the job done.

 You can take your cardio fitness to exceptional levels this way, and I’ve done it!
 You’ll get far better results by exercising vigorously for shorter durations than by thinking low-intensity workouts with the same effort each time will get you where you want to be.
-It all boils down to a point I’ve emphasised before in my exercise basics article—you’re looking to trigger an adaptation!
-The best home workout is the one you consistently adhere to.

 I’d love to hear from you if you found this useful and if you’ve achieved results using the tips within this article.